naturenomad/hackerrank/README.md

 Solutions are provided in Python3 or bash for the following groups :

-Problem Solving
+Problem Solving,
-Linux Shell
+Linux Shell,
-Python
+Python,
-Interview Preparation Kit
+Interview Preparation Kit.